-Please refer to the Support page for information on the government’s UK Gigabit Voucher Scheme supporting connectivity in rural areas, and for information on the Universal Service Obligation if you only have access to broadband speeds of less than 10Mbps.
+Please refer to the Support page for information on the government’s UK Gigabit Voucher Scheme supporting connectivity in particularly hard to reach areas, and for information on the Universal Service Obligation if you only have access to broadband speeds of less than 10Mbps.

 There are a number of factors which can affect the speed of your broadband connection.
 The distance your home is from the telephone exchange, internal wiring, the time of day you go online and the number of people in your home using the internet at the same time, can all play a part in slowing down your connection.
 The following tips could help bring your connection back up to speed - the last three tips (8-10) apply specifically if you receive your broadband through your telephone line rather than via cable.

 The availability of satellite services is pretty much universal.
 It has some limitations e.g. it can be affected by bad weather or thick tree cover for example and involves some latency but it can provide fairly immediate access to faster broadband services and many companies now advertise superfast speeds.
 There is a satellite demonstrator video available to view which shares the experience of a Northamptonshire farmer taking up a satellite service.